pingcap/docs-cn/system-variables.md

 ### tidb_pprof_sql_cpu <span class="version-mark">New in v4.0</span>

-- Scope: SESSION
+- Scope: INSTANCE
 - Default value: 0
 - This variable is used to control whether to mark the corresponding SQL statement in the profile output to identify and troubleshoot performance issues.

 ### tidb_record_plan_in_slow_log

-- Scope: SESSION
+- Scope: INSTANCE
 - Default value: `1`
 - This variable is used to control whether to include the execution plan of slow queries in the slow log.